-2.4 FTC400 Detector Unit
+2.2 FTC320 Detector Unit

-The FTC400 detector unit consists of a hermetically sealed pressure proof stainless steel block with a gas duct, which is suited for pressures up to 2 bar.
+The FTC320 is a highly precise and stable Thermal Conductivity Detector (TCD) that is designed for use as a gas detector.
+The unit consists of a hermetically sealed pressure proof stainless-steel block with a gas duct, which is suited for pressures up to 20 bar.
 Sample gas entering through the gas inlet is guided to the micro-mechanical thermal conductivity sensor and further downstream to the outlet port.
-In particular the pneumatics are designed to minimize the influence of a changing gas flow.
+The pneumatics are designed to minimize the influence of a changing gas flow.
 The operating temperature of 63°C is stabilized by a highly accurate PI control loop.

-In order to avoid electrical interference on the measuring output the high performance analog adaption circuit is directly mounted on top of the stainless steel block.
-The piggyback-mounted processor board digitizes the signal in a 24bit A/D converter.
-The micro-controller performs all calculations, as linearization, calibrations and cross sensitivity compensation directly on the detector unit.
+In order to avoid electrical interference on the measuring output, the high-performance analog adaption circuit is directly mounted on top of the stainless-steel block.
+The Processor board digitizes the signal in a 24bit A/D converter.
+The micro-controller performs all calculations, such as linearization, calibration, and cross sensitivity compensation directly on the detector unit.